alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 xyz456     /usr/bin/top                   Exited           0
 def789     /usr/bin/sleep 1000            Terminated                      9
 ```
+#### runjob-cli clean-all-jobs
+Stops all running jobs and deletes all job information.

 ## Job Worker (Server)
 The Job Worker Server manages the lifecycle of jobs, interacting with the underlying library and handling multiple clients.